 30. As noted above, in establishing a quota transfer system the Commission would have to impose conditions to ensure that allocation transfers were consistent with international law, including the conservation and management decisions of the Commission.
 The nature of the rights a member would enjoy in its national allocation would be determined by the extent of the conditions imposed by the Commission.
 For example, if the Commission permits quota transfer only between members, then the nature of the right a member enjoys in its allocation, specifically the transferability of the right, would be accordingly limited.
-In the same way, if the Commission limited quota transfer to a particular timeframe then the durability of the right a member enjoys in its allocation would be, and therefore the nature and strength of the right the Commission would transfer to members.
+In the same way, if the Commission limited quota transfer to a particular timeframe then the durability of the right a member enjoys in its allocation would be accordingly limited.
+This paper does not canvas what the conditions of transfer would be, and therefore the nature and strength of the right the Commission would transfer to members.
 It is suggested that further thought needs to be given specifically to the need for a quota transfer system before resources are spent determining the conditions of any such system and the consequent nature of the rights a member would enjoy in its allocation.